scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

 :math:`O(N^2)` algorithm on the GPU.
 It can be seen that the algorithm using nearest neighbors is linear at large values of number of particles.
-Figure :ref:`nnps-simple` shows the speed up of the :math:`O(N)` implementation using the OpenCL implementation.
-We have more than a 200 fold speed up with the improved algorithm for about half a million particles.
+Figure :ref:`nnps-simple` shows the speed up of the :math:`O(N)` implementation using the cython implementation.
+We have about a 100 fold speed up with the improved algorithm for only 32,000 particles.
 Overall, we again see a speed up of about 120x when using the GPU as compared to a serial cython backend.